prodo-dev/plz/README.md

 - Code and data must be stored for future reference.
 - Whatever part of the running environment can be captured by `plz`, we capture it as to make jobs repeatable.
+- plz functionality is based on standard mechanisms like files and environment variables.
+You don't need to add extra dependencies to your code or learn how to read/write your data in specific ways.
 - The tool must be flexible enough so that no unnecessary restrictions are imposed by the architecture.
 You should be able to do with `plz` whatever you can do by running a container manually.
 It was surprising to find out how